mbcellphone/algorithms/README.md

 ## **Dynamic Programming Algorithms**
+Dynamic Programming (DP) is a method used to solve complex problems by breaking them down into simpler subproblems.
+It is especially useful for problems that exhibit the properties of overlapping subproblems and optimal substructure.
+Instead of recalculating results repeatedly, DP stores intermediate results, thereby improving the efficiency of the solution.

+Dynamic Programming algorithms are often used in optimization problems, where the goal is to find the maximum or minimum result, such as maximizing profit or minimizing cost.

+Key Concepts in Dynamic Programming

+	1. Optimal Substructure: This means that an optimal solution to the problem contains optimal solutions to its subproblems.
+	2. Overlapping Subproblems: This means that the problem can be broken down into subproblems which are reused multiple times.

+Approaches to Dynamic Programming

+	•	Top-Down Approach (Memoization): This approach involves solving the problem recursively and storing the results of subproblems so they can be reused.
+	•	Bottom-Up Approach (Tabulation): This approach involves solving all possible subproblems starting from the smallest one and using the solutions to build up the solution to the original problem.

+Types of Dynamic Programming Problems

+	1. Fibonacci Sequence
+	2. Longest Common Subsequence (LCS)
+	3. Knapsack Problem
+	4. Edit Distance
+	5. Matrix Chain Multiplication
+	6. Longest Increasing Subsequence
+	7. Coin Change Problem
+	8. Subset Sum Problem
 ### **Fibonacci Sequence**
 ### **Fibonacci Sequence (Chapter 15: Dynamic Programming)**
 The Fibonacci Sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
 Dynamic programming can be used to solve this problem efficiently by storing previous results to avoid redundant calculations.